microsoft/AzureTRE/docs/tre-admins/upgrading-resources.md

 Bundle template versions follow [semantic versioning rules](../tre-workspace-authors/authoring-workspace-templates.md#versioning).

 !!!
 Note
-    Only minor and build version upgrades are automatically allowed within the Azure TRE upgrade mechanism.
+    Only minor and patch version upgrades are automatically allowed within the Azure TRE upgrade mechanism.
 Major versions upgrades and any version downgrades are blocked as they are assumed to contain breaking changes or changes that require additional consideration.

     For users who wish to upgrade a major version, we highly recommend to read the changelog, review what has changed and take some appropriate action before upgrading using [force version update](#force-version-update).